-We would like to update you on some important changes we are making to the way we report your credit information and the impact it may have on your credit report.
-These changes are taking place due to the introduction of ‘Comprehensive Credit Reporting’ (CCR), also known as positive credit reporting.
+We would like to update you on some important changes we have made to the way we report your credit information and the impact it may have on your credit report.
+These changes have taken place due to the introduction of ‘Comprehensive Credit Reporting’ (CCR), also known as positive credit reporting.
 CCR provides a more balanced view of your credit history.

 What is credit report information used for?